ACCLAB/DABEST-python/docs/source/proportion-plot.rst

     To get the results of all valid statistical tests, use `.mean_diff.statistical_tests`

-    To get the results of all valid statistical tests, use `.mean_diff.statistical_tests`

 Let’s compute the Cohen's h for our comparison.

 .. code-block:: python3